-As a college or University student looking for an internship or applying for your very first job, it’s understandable that you might be a little anxious about what you should do or how you should go about contacting companies with your resume, or how to even write that all-important CV in the first place.
+As a college or university student looking for an internship or applying for your very first job, it’s understandable that you might be a little anxious about how to write that all-important CV.

 - Final year Mechanical Engineering student with previous internship experience in supporting engineering solutioning for international energy firm specialising in power and automation technologies, and in multinational glass manufacturing giant.
 [This bullet point needs to capture your entire life-story in a nutshell.
 As a student, you are unlikely to have much, if any, practical working experience.
 As such, the important aspects to include are your internship experience.
 If you lack internship experience, you can also highlight transferable skills as demonstrated through project work, CCAs, attachments, etc.]

 - Practical experience in robotics, having supported solutioning, design, and production phases of robotics-based projects.
 Previously advised and presented on robot programming methodology.
 [While employers won’t expect much of students, it’s always beneficial to list out your practical skillsets.
 This gives you an advantage over others who may not have your expertise.
 Depending on your industry, employers may also expect a basic level of competency (such that they don’t need to train you from scratch), and highlighting your knowledge becomes a must.]

 - Effective team player, having facilitated collaborative research efforts in analysing results and authoring lab reports in conjunction with a diverse range of team members.
 [You can also list your soft skills.
 However, be sure to back subjective statements (such as this one! ‘effective team player’ has different meaning to different people) with objective, concrete evidence.]